acortell3/GS_GM_AAS/README.md

 Outlines for Geometric morphometrics analysis can be found as online material in the original article

 Two .csv files are provided.
-One (geo_df.csv) for phases on the GM analysis, and the other is the data for GS analysis
+One (geo_df.csv) for phases on the GM analysis, and the other (gs_data.csv) is the data for GS analysis